 The internal controls are designed to manage rather than eliminate risk and provide reasonable, but not absolute, assurance against material misstatement or loss.
 Through the activities of the Audit Committee, the effectiveness of these internal controls is formally reviewed annually, although specific internal controls or risk management issues may be discussed with the Audit Committee on an ad hoc basis throughout the year.

-A summary of the principal risks and uncertainties facing the Group, as well as mitigating actions, are set out on pages 20-21 of the Group’s 2020 Annual Report & Accounts.
+A summary of the Board’s assessment of the principal risks and uncertainties facing the Group are set out on pages 17 to 19 of the Group’s 2022 Annual Report & Accounts.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 The Groups revenue performance, compared with the budget, is reported to senior management on a weekly basis and to the Board at each of its meetings.

 The Group maintains appropriate insurance cover against material loss or claims against the Group as well as in respect of actions taken against the Directors because of their roles.
 The insured values and type of cover are comprehensively reviewed annually.

 The executive management team meets at least monthly to consider new risks and opportunities presented to the Group, making recommendations to the Board and/or Audit Committee as appropriate.

-5. Maintain the Board as a well-functioning, balanced team led by the Chair.
+5. Maintain the Board as a well-functioning, balanced team led by the Chairman

 The Group is led by the Board of Directors which comprises the Non-Executive Chairman, two Executive Directors and four Non-Executive Directors.
 Nigel Keen, the Non-Executive Chairman, is responsible for the running of the Board and Andy Mears, the Chief Executive Officer, has executive responsibility both for managing the Group’s business activities and implementing the Group’s strategy.
 The Group is satisfied that the composition of the current Board is sufficient to enable it to carry out its governance obligations on behalf of the Group’s stakeholders.